walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 in separate application processes.
 Operators entered credentials only on the devices and confirmed approvals, cancellations and the two-prompt reuse checks.

-The OnePlus also reported encrypted-cloud backup available and accepted a synthetic record for local retrieval/deletion. **This did not establish cloud upload, delivery or restoration.**
+The Android 12 device also reported encrypted-cloud backup available and accepted a synthetic record for local retrieval/deletion. **This did not establish cloud upload, delivery or restoration.**